abpframework/abp/docs/en/Community-Articles/2022-05-16-Consuming-Rest-Api-By-Using-Static-Proxy/POST.md

 abp generate-proxy -t js -u http://localhost:44397/
 ````

-You have been should the generated files under the runned folder.
+You should have seen the generated files under the selected folder.

 ### Add authorization
 ABP Framework provides an authorization system based on the ASP.NET Core's authorization infrastructure.